Triangulate Cobweb Spider Identification Guide

 • Round, plump abdomen with brownish-purple triangles or zigzag marks down the center.
 This pattern gives the spider its name.

-• The front body section is brownish-orange to yellow-brown, smooth and slightly shiny.
+• The front body section is brownish-orange to yellow-brown.
+It is smooth and a bit shiny.

 • Legs are yellow to pale brown with darker bands at each joint.
 They are shorter than the legs of cellar spiders.